Guitar Picking Lesson for Beginners

 Final Thoughts

-Right now it might seem that making the picking and the fretting hand work together is difficult, both your hands are out of control and do not want to listen to you.
-Pause for a while, relax your hands and after that switch to a slower tempo you feel comfortable with and practice some more.
+Right now it might seem that getting the picking and fretting hand work together is difficult; both of your hands feel out of control and do not want to listen to you.

-It will take some time for your hands to get in sync, after that though, you won't even think how and where to pick, the hands will work on autopilot.
+It will take some time for your hands to get in sync, after that though, you won't even think about how and where to pick, the hands will work on autopilot.